 A new paintball marker is introduced on the market every day.
 Though many of them are not as user-friendly as required.

-Here Planet Eclipse ETEK 5 is a game-changer.
+Here Planet Eclipse ETEK 5 is a game-changer and this is one of the best starter paintball gun.

 Planet Eclipse has never disappointed users and delivered top-notch paintball guns that have been successfully going through rough and tough paintball sports and withstand competitions.